 If this all seems a little overwhelming to you, don’t stress just yet!
 You don’t have to know EVERYTHING about your focus just yet.
 But having an idea of what you want to write about will help you in the process of establishing and starting your blog.

-So now you have a basic (or strong) understanding of what you want to write about.
-Your brain my have even taken this huge roadtrip down the starting a blog highway.
-You are picturing how you want it to look, thinking through blog post ideas, and maybe even over researching things.
+So now you know a little bit more about what you want to write.
+You have now begun the road trip to the starting a blog.
+You may be picturing how you want it to look, thinking through blog post ideas, and maybe even over researching things.
 But before any of those dreams can become a reality, you have to get this blog up and running and to do that, you have to name your blog.

 I honestly think it has to do with how final a name is.
 When you name something, that is it.
-It now has it’s own identity.
+It now has its own identity.
 And I start to doubt everything.
-What if I hate writing about this, then I will be stuck with that name!
-What if I don’t like the name is 2 months?
-What if other people hate my name and never come to my blog?
+What if I hate writing about this, and I don’t like the name is 2 months?
+Or if other people hate my name and never come to my blog?

 Take a deep breath.